lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 In this he overlooked two sharp disadvantages:

 * All Caml strings were mutable, so you could change any constant, even `T` into `F`.
-It's now fixed in OCaml, but who could overlook such a point when focussing on soundness?
+It's now fixed in OCaml, but who could overlook such a point when your key objective is soundness?
 * With no way to save an image, you had to rebuild HOL Light from sources at every launch (even today).
 Even Edinburgh LCF was a stand-alone executable.

+When I was porting HOL Light libraries, I occasionally had to replay a proof.
+I would have to launcch OCaml, first thing in the morning.
+I could load the sources of HOL Light in under a minute.
+But the full analysis library would not finish loading until after lunch.
+This is the world-beating system?

-John chose Caml for its traditional syntax.
+John chose Caml for its old-fashioned syntax.
 Such is the power of nostalgia.

 ### SML/NJ vs Poly/ML